FastEndpoints/FastEndpoints/README.md

 # FastEndpoints

-An easy to use Web API framework (which encourages CQRS and Vertical Slice Architecture) built as an extension to the Asp.Net pipeline. **FastEndpoints** is 2X faster; uses only half the memory; and outperforms a traditional MVC controller by about 39,000 requests per second on a typical desktop computer.
-It is a great alternative to the new minimal APIs that require manual endpoint mapping.
+An easy to use Web-Api framework (which encourages CQRS and Vertical Slice Architecture) built as an extension to the Asp.Net pipeline.
+Performance is on par with `.net 6 minimal apis` and is 2X faster; uses only half the memory; and outperforms a traditional MVC controller by about **[73k requests per second](#bombardier-load-test)** on a Ryzen 3700X desktop.

 ## Try it out...
 install from nuget: `Install-Package FastEndpoints` **(currently beta)**

-**note:** the minimum required sdk version is `.net 6.0` (preview at the moment)
+**note:** the minimum required sdk version is `.net 6.0` (preview atm)

 # Code Sample: